nbicocchi/learn-microservices/modules/data-management/labs/README.md

 ## Lab 3: CQRS

 In this exercise, three services collaborate to implement a **Saga Pattern** using asynchronous messaging.
+In this example, the CQRS pattern is also applied to separate read and write responsibilities.
 The services are:

 1. **Order Service**: Accepts a POST request to create an order (`POST /order`), and starts the workflow.
 2. **Payment Service**: Validates and processes the customer’s payment.